Cheukting/Cheukting.github.io/_pages/public_speaking.md

 ---

-## Building your presentation from start to finish
+## Building Your Presentation from Start to Finish

+*£150 for a 5 week course - consecutive weekly sessions 1.5 hours each (except presentation day) - every Monday - 6 pm (UK time) - online - max 6 ppl*

+Wanna try giving a talk?
+Have a presentation that you need to prepare?
+Wether or not you are presenting for the first time, you may want to know how Cheuk, who sometimes give multiple talks within a week, can prepare and give talks in such a short period of time.

-This course goes through how to prepare a presentation from start to finish with you, over the 5 weeks, with class exercises and homework to work on.
-At the end, everyone will give a 20-minute presentation on a topic that they how chosen themselves.
+Building Your Presentation from Start to Finish is a course that goes through how to prepare a presentation from start to finish with you, over the 5 weeks.
+With class exercises and homework to work on, Cheuk will gives you her secret system, the needed skills and useful tools to build a talk with any topics.
+In the last week, everyone will give a 20-minute presentation on a topic that they have chosen themselves.

-*£150 - 5 weeks consecutive 1.5 hours each (except presentation day) - every Monday - 6 pm (UK time) - online - max 6 ppl*

 ### Week 1 - Presentation ideas